 Bouldering is a physically intensive activity that largely depends on the quick movement of body parts, such as the muscles and tendons.
 Before climbing a bouldering route, its recommended climber warm up by engaging in exercises such as push-ups.

-Climbers can also warm by climbing route with easy bouldering problems.
+Climbers can also warm up by climbing routes with easy bouldering problems.
 This step is essential, as a stiff muscle or tendon could result in injuries such as fractured fingers, which could keep a climber out of action for months.

 It is also recommended that, before climbing, climbers should not engage in physically demanding exercise, as this would leave climbers exhausted before the climb.

-After warming up, climbers should rest a bit, to lower body temperature and heart and breathing rates.
+After warming up, climbers should rest a bit, to lower body temperature, heart and breathing rates.

 2. Observe your bouldering route